oblique-bit/oblique/projects/cli/README.md

 - **test**: run all tests and collects coverage
 - **test-ci**: same as test, but an additional Sonar report is generated; Automatically run on the CI pipeline
 - **build**: build CLI; Automatically run on the CI pipeline
+- **release**: create a new release, i.e. bump version number and updates the changelog

 ## Usage